-After a number of years pondering and specifying desiccant dehumidification in traditional pharmaceutical facilities, we believe that desiccant dehumidification in marijuana greenhouses for medical marijuana should be more favourably considered.
+After a number of years pondering and specifying desiccant dehumidification methods in traditional pharmaceutical facilities, we believe that desiccant dehumidification in marijuana greenhouses should be more favourably considered.

-In our very large marijuana greenhouse designs, we have found extremely high air changes are required to achieve cooling and dehumidification.
-Dehumidification interspersed within the green house can reduce airchanges rates whenever the light intensity is reduced, i.e. light deprivation curtains are activated or at night, typically air change rates are reduced.
-With fresh no conditioned outside air, relative humidity levels in greenhouses will quickly rise above established specifications.
-For smaller green houses this is not an issue, however for larger medical marijuana greenhouses without local dispersed dehumidification, the humidity levels quickly rise (indirectly as temperatures fall) and potentially these conditions can cause catastrophic fungal issues in your medical marijuana greenhouse.
+In our previous experiences designing large marijuana greenhouses, we have found that extremely high air changes are required to achieve the desired cooling and dehumidification levels.
+Exposure to fresh, unconditioned, outside air can cause relative humidity levels in greenhouses to spike above the desired specifications.
+For smaller greenhouses this is not an issue, however, for larger medical marijuana greenhouses that lack evenly dispersed dehumidification, the sudden increase in humidity caused by falling temperatures could potentially cause catastrophic fungal issues in your medical marijuana greenhouse.

-During these periods, humidity may be controlled with more traditional refrigeration dehumidifiers which are usually locally interspersed within the greenhouse.
-These dehumidifiers draw the air from the greenhouse, cool it down to the dewpoint, condensing out the surplus water and then heat the air up again to return return dry air back into the marijuana greenhouse.
-Unfortunately, this type dehumidifying of air requires a lot of electrical energy, in regions where power costs are incredibly high, the refrigeration has a big impact on the monthly electricity bill.
+If dehumidification is more evenly distributed within the greenhouse, it can reduce the rate of air changes required whenever the light intensity is reduced (e.g. during deployment of light deprivation curtains or during the night).
+Traditionally, humidity has often been controlled by refrigeration dehumidifiers interspersed within the greenhouse to provide more control over localised pockets of the greenhouse environment).
+These dehumidifiers draw the air from the greenhouse, cool it down to the dewpoint, condense out the surplus water, and then heat the air up to return dry air back into the marijuana greenhouse.
+Unfortunately, this type of dehumidification requires a lot of electrical energy, and in Australia, where power costs are incredibly high, the use of these systems has a big impact on the electric bill.

-A desiccant dehumidification system could be a cost effective system for your marijuana alternative as it requires far less electricity and cheaper heat for the regeneration process.
-Liquid desiccant dehumidifiers are an interesting option as they can be located directly inside the greenhouse and the sites usually have the basic infrastructure i.e. electricity, heat generation and drainage systems already in place.
+All factors considered, a desiccant dehumidification system could be a far more cost effective system for dehumidification of marijuana greenhouses as it requires far less electricity (only requiring heat for the regeneration process).
+Liquid desiccant dehumidifiers are an interesting option as they can be located directly inside the greenhouse and utilise pre-existing infrastructure (i.e. electricity, heat and drainage systems).

 But what is a desiccant system?

-Electrical power consumption and therefore electrical connections are significantly smaller compared to a refrigeration system as there are no compressors required (main power consumers in a refrigeration system.)
-Finally, most suppliers claim that the brine (sodium chloride or lithium hydride) has a secondary function as cleaning and disinfectant and can reduce bacteria and fungus within the marijuana greenhouse or pharmaceutical clean room.
+- the brine in the system (sodium chloride or lithium hydride) has a secondary function for cleaning and can act as a disinfectant to reduce the bacteria and fungus within the marijuana greenhouse or pharmaceutical clean rooms.

 But what are the drawbacks?

-The initial investment in desiccant dehumidification systems are refrigeration dehumidifiers which increases the initial costs.
-A further cost driver at the beginning can be the heat distribution to the units, (if they are self contained systems).
-They require a separate heating hot water circuit to provide heat 365 days a year and at a higher temperature level as the common greenhouse heating.
-If the dehumidification unit is located inside the greenhouse an additional exhaust duct to the outside is required to exhaust the damp, hot regeneration air.
-Along with the costs the additional pipe and duct work can cause unwanted shading in the marijuana greenhouse.
+The initial investment in desiccant dehumidification systems can increase the initial cost.
+A further cost driver at the beginning can be the heat distribution to the units.
+If they are self contained systems, they will require a separate hot water heating circuit to provide heat 365 days a year at a higher temperature level compared to the common greenhouse heating.
+If the dehumidification unit is located inside the greenhouse, an additional exhaust duct to the outside will be required to exhaust the hot and humid regeneration air.
+Another disadvantage is that the additional pipe and ductwork required could cause unwanted shading in the marijuana greenhouse.

-A desiccant air dehumidification system for a greenhouse can be a good alternative to refrigerant systems to significantly reduce electrical bills and give additional heating during cold periods but comes with a higher initial investment.
-If a desiccant system is cheaper on the long run usually depends on the ambient and working conditions, initial investment, if there is supply of low-cost heat (i.e. gas) or electricity is particularly expensive.
+A desiccant air dehumidification system for a greenhouse can be a good alternative to more traditional refrigerant systems.
+They can significantly reduce electrical bills and give additional heating during cold periods, however, will come with a higher initial investment.
+Whether a desiccant system is cheaper in the long run will depends on the routine ambient and working conditions, but will make a big impact in locations where the supply of low-cost heat (i.e. gas) or electricity is particularly expensive.

 Further reading – case study